 If you have been abused physically or sexually, or have reason to fear you may become a victim of domestic violence, Florida law enables you to file for a Petition for Injunction for Protection against Domestic Violence; it explains your situation to the judge and tells the court from whom you need protection.
 An Injunction for Protection is a court document that states a particular person must not have contact with another person.
 You are eligible for an Injunction for Protection if you have lived with the abuser at some time and were recently the victim of abuse and/or threatened with abuse by the abuser.

-To file for an injunction you must go, in person, to the Sumter County Judicial Building at 225 E. McCollum Ave.
-Bushnell, Florida.
+To file for an injunction you must go, in person, to the Sumter County Judicial Building at 225 E McCollum Ave.
+Bushnell, FL 33513.
 The Clerk of the Court's Domestic Violence Section receptionist can help you properly complete the required forms and statements.

 Domestic Violence Emergency Cell Phone Program

-If you've been a victim of domestic violence or stalking and need a cell phone to dial 911 in an emergency, the Sumter County Sheriff’s Office can help.
+If you have been the victim of domestic violence or stalking and need a cell phone to dial 911 in an emergency, the Sumter County Sheriff's Office can help.